khanzadyan/phd-thesis/Chapter-1.md

 To test these preliminary thoughts, I specify some questions below, which might outline the particular directions where I would like to seek the answers in order to build the “case”.

 *   **Is there any isolated star-formation?** This question is important in the sense that if isolated star-formation exists, then the models of star-formation can be well tested there.
 The reality is that the star-formation phenomena is widely observed and studied in the places where they firstly were found - in Molecular Clouds complexes such as Orion Molecular Cloud (OMC-I Stanke, 2000) and others, where the processes of formation and evolution can not be isolated.
 On the other hand there are small molecular clouds, such as Bok Globules (Bok & Reilly, 1947), which can indeed provide useful insights on isolated star-formation (Yun & Clemens, 1994a, 1995; Alves & Yun, 1995; Moreira & Yun, 1995; Khanzadyan et al., 2002a).

 *   **What is an outflow in general?** This is a rather broad question and from the first glance it seems that there is sufficient scientific works done to explain the phenomena.
 But there is a need to explore the outflow structure in detail to constrain the new kind of models which will account for ISM chemistry and magnetic fields.

 *   **How does the outflow interact with the environment?** The outflows do interact with the environment, there is no doubt in this.
 Otherwise we would not have HH and H2 objects, but how does this interaction responds back and changes the structure of the outflow?
-How does the magnetic field interact with the ad- vancing flow and how crucial can that be for outflows?
+How does the magnetic field interact with the advancing flow and how crucial can that be for outflows?
 Can that change the shape and direction of the outflow?

 *   **Can the outflow change the course of star-formation?** This is the question to which intuitively can be answered “YES”.
 But there is no clear evidence.
 It is logical to suppose that the outflows should change the environment and then the changed environment should change the course of star-formation, but how?
 The shocks from supernovae can change the environment dramatically, which can even cause a burst of star formation after all.
 But are the outflows from protostars powerful enough to change the environment so dramatically?
 There are outflows which are powerful enough to compress the material to high enough densities to enable the collapse of the media in the next 106 years or so.
 This can eventually cause the formation of one or a few stars - not much!
 But if we take one aggregate and suppose that the star-formation was going-on 106 years then if we take that in every 104 years we have an outflow event, there would be at least 100 outflows ejected through the medium.
 In small clouds this quantity can cause the disruption of the medium.

 *   **Is there any differences between the outflows in molecular clouds of different sizes?** This remains a dilemma, because if the environment is “saturated” with outflows like in molecular cloud complexes, then it is hard to determine the real extent of the outflows.
 We are subject to selective effects.
 On the other hand, if we have some media where there are not many outflows around, it is probable to find and track down one or more outflows but it is hard to do statistics on that small number.
 Larger numbers of isolated sites are then needed.
 It might be possible that these two media cannot be compared at all due to possible different outflow emanation mechanisms.

 ## The main Aim of this thesis